June 18, 2026

 Memory structures

 If mental availability is a house, memory structures are the bricks that make up that house.
-Memory structures are associations tied a specific brand, such as the brand name, the product's appearance, the brand's personality, the context in which the product is used, and so on.
+Memory structures are associations tied to a specific brand, such as the brand name, the product's appearance, the brand's personality, the context in which the product is used, and so on.
 These "bricks" can be added over time to increase the size of the house (i.e., the brand's mental availability).
 Marketing activities that consistently tap into memory structures strengthen the "house."

-It's worth noting that, in order for memory structures to be effective, they must link to a specific brand, not just the category in general.
+It's worth noting that for memory structures to be effective, they must link to a specific brand, not just to the category in general.
 For example, in the dog food category, images of adorable canines are practically ubiquitous, and many brands vary the dogs they feature across their different product varieties and sub-brands.
 Generally, consumers don't connect these images with one brand in particular.
 However, dog food brands that consistently use the same canine celebrity on their packaging may succeed in developing brand-specific memory structures.

 Distinctive assets